mwonng/weather/readme.md

 * during get a response from putting a request (usually 30-100ms), if there is another request incoming.
 Do we need to handling as new request or using cache?
 * multiple providers possibility, we can actually have more than one alternative provide
+* in memory cache can also be a redis or other cache server service for caching latest weather
+* need prefetch automatically for optimise repsonse.

 ## Install & requirement
 please run this app using node and version >= 12.5.0